ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG_winners/RSCRG-SBA.md

 length: short

 single: no  #mark yes if an individual NO CAPS
-description: In response to the worst hurricane season on record, the team re-envisioned of the loan decision process to allow SBA to break every agency record related to timeliness, productivity, and loans issued.
+description: In response to the worst hurricane season on record, the team re-envisioned the loan decision process to allow SBA to break every agency record related to timeliness, productivity, and loans issued.
 SBA provided $5,578,644, 700 in assistance in five months.
 #description of why there winning award, in an excel spreadsheet
 category: sba #reference list of categories
 agency: Small Business Administration #name of agency, capitalize first letter of each name